 - Loss of future earnings, and

 - Possibly punitive damages

 The lawsuit could allege how Abilify's manufacturer (1) behaved negligently in not warning doctors that patients could develop compulsive habits, (2) obscured evidence of patients' increased risk of compulsive habits, and (3) misrepresented the drug's efficacy.

 Patients harmed by Abilify in Nevada can bring a negligence lawsuit against the manufacturer within two (2) years from the injury.
 The patient's personal injury attorney would try to negotiate a settlement in an effort to avoid trial.
 And any ethical personal injury attorney would refuse to take a penny as payment unless the patient's case is successful.
-Learn more about Abilify lawsuits in Nevada.
+Learn more about Abilify lawsuits.